-Country Strategic Plan approved at EB June 2017
+Country Strategic Plan approved at EB June 2017.
+Revision 03 approved by the ED in November 2018.

 Mozambique achieved some hunger targets under Millennium Development Goal 1, but challenges remain in terms of Sustainable Development Goal 2, particularly with regard to chronic malnutrition rates and vulnerability to natural disasters, which are among the highest worldwide.